The steps on how to write a nonfiction book are easy to follow, but can be difficult to execute if you don’t have a clear plan.

 You are trying to protect yourself from embarrassment, only to create a new kind of shame: the shame of not finishing the book you have been talking about for years.

-Try these action steps to overcome the excuses that prevent you from writing a book:
+Here’s how to overcome the excuses that prevent you from writing:

 - Make the time to write.
 Set up a thirty-minute time block every day.
 Commit to writing during this time.